Git Collaboration on GitHub: Forks, Branches, and Pull Requests

 - Shared repository.
 In small teams, we can add project collaborators, usually working on their own branches and adding their contributions with push access.
 With pull requests, we can do code reviews and comment on the proposed changes.

-Forking and Pull Requests
+Forking and Pull Requests: Step-by-Step Git Workflow

 With forks, we can make code changes without affecting the parent repository.
-Let’s call the parent repository “upstream” and our own (forked) repository “origin.”
+Let’s call the parent repository upstream and our own (forked) repository origin.
 To add an upstream repository, run:

 git remote add upstream git@github.com:<upstream_repo_user>/<upstream_repo>.git